 The principles of microbiology and the study of bacteria, viruses, protozoa, fungi and rickettsia are considered.
 This course covers the growth, reproduction, cultivation and isolation of microorganisms.
-Aspects of microbiology important in health, sanitation, food processing and selected medical science fields are included.
+Aspects of microbiology important in health, sanitation, food processing and medical science are included.
 Laboratory experience relevant to class content will be provided including culture techniques and identification of microorganisms.
-Emphasis is placed on medical and health applications of laboratory skills.
 Two hours lecture, four hours non-lecture a week.
 Letter grade only.
 Transfer Credit: CSU.
 This course may not be offered each semester.